Botulinum Toxin and Cosmetic Fillers (Children) Act 2021: Sections 5 and 6

-Section 5 gives the Secretary of State the power to make consequential provisions by statutory instrument.
-Section 6 lays out the territorial extent of the law and when it commences.
+Section 5 of the act gives the Secretary of State the power to make consequential provisions by statutory instrument.
+Section 6 of the act lays out the territorial extent of the law and when it commences.

-Timetable
+Passage

-The Act was introduced in the House of Commons as a private member's bill by Laura Trott, the Conservative MP for Sevenoaks, after she was selected fourth in the private members' bill ballot in January 2020.
+The act was introduced in the House of Commons as a private member's bill by Laura Trott, the Conservative MP for Sevenoaks, after she was selected fourth in the private members' bill ballot in January 2020.
 It had its first reading in February 2020, its second reading in October 2020 and was passed to the committee stage by November.
 The bill had its third reading on 12 March 2021, passing to the House of Lords the same day.
 It had its second reading in the Lords on 16 April and its third on 28 April, with the need for committee stage being discharged.
 It gained royal assent on 29 April 2021.

+Commencemnent

+The act came into force in October 2021.